Skip to main menu Skip to main content Skip to footer content

 Brevium HIPAA Business Associate Terms And Conditions

 Pursuant to the Agreement, Brevium, its employees, subcontractors, agents and affiliates, if any (individually and collectively, the “Business Associate”) performs functions or activities on behalf of Customer involving the use and/or disclosure of PHI.
-Business Associate, therefore, agrees to the following terms and conditions set forth in this HIPAA Agreement.
+Customer is a covered entity under HIPAA and its implementing regulations.

 1. Definitions.
 For purposes of this HIPAA Agreement, the following terms shall have the designated meanings.
 All other terms shall have the same meanings as in HIPAA or HITECH.